Understanding hepatitis C

 Some people may only have HCV for less than six months.
 This is because their body can clear up the infection on its own.
 This is known as acute HCV.

 Most people go on to develop chronic, or long-term, HCV.
-According to one study, 2.5 to 4.7 million Americans are living with HCV.
+According to one study,

 Until recent years, treatment has focused on maintaining quality of life.
 Medications that can successfully rid the body of the virus are now available.
 Learn more about treatments and what insurance may cover.